 Forest Trail.
 Photo Credit to Cypress Mountain Resort

 Black Mountain Plateau Winter Trail: Length: 7 kilometres (return).
-(NOTE: A tag is required for passage along the Backcountry Access Corridor through the Alpine Ski Area, see above).
+NOTE: Passage through the downhill ski area on the Backcountry Access Corridor (BAC) requires a free BAC Tag, see below *.
 The trailhead is located at the termination of the Backcountry Access Corridor approximately 30 m west of the lower terminal of Eagle Express Quad Chairlift in the downhill ski area.
 The trail is marked to the south summit of Black Mountain and loops on the plateau.

-Bowen Lookout (Howe Sound Crest) Winter Trail: Length: 3 kilometres (return).
-(NOTE: A tag is required for passage along the Backcountry Access Corridor through the Alpine Ski Area, see above).
+Bowen Lookout Winter Trail: Length: 3.5 kilometres (return).
+NOTE: Passage through the downhill ski area on the Backcountry Access Corridor (BAC) requires a free BAC Tag, see below *.
 The trailhead is located at the termination of the Backcountry Access Corridor approximately 30 m west of the lower terminal of Eagle Express Quad Chairlift in the alpine ski area.
 The trail passes the Yew Lake meadows and is marked to Bowen Lookout.
-Winter travel beyond this point is not recommended due to extreme avalanche terrain.

 Cypress Mountain Resort provides an alternate network of 11 km of self-guided snowshoe trails within the Nordic Ski Area boundary.
 Trail tickets are required and are available with trail maps at the Nordic Ticket office.